top of page

 For example, synthetic ingredients such as retinoids and hyaluronic acid have shown significant results.
 Retinoids can reduce fine lines by 30% after just 12 weeks of use, while hyaluronic acid can boost skin hydration by up to 40%.
 These benefits demonstrate that some synthetic ingredients can deliver outstanding results that many natural alternatives cannot match.

-The Importance of Formulation
+The Importance of Formulation in Skincare

 Product formulation is crucial.
 Effectiveness isn't just about what ingredients are used; it’s also about how they are mixed.
 A well-formulated product can enhance each ingredient's properties, leading to greater efficacy.

-Consider a moisturizer combining natural oils with scientifically validated humectants.
-This type of product can hydrate the skin more effectively than one relying solely on natural oils.
-For instance, a product that includes jojoba oil alongside glycerin can significantly improve hydration levels as glycerin attracts moisture to the skin.
-Skincare and other products also need to be formulated with certain preservatives to prolong the life of the product and to inhabit bacterial growth.
-Lab created products will also contain ingredients that are chirally correct.
-Which means that it contains only the molecules with the ability to give the desired results (either the D or the L form), left or the right side of the molecule, such as L- ascorbic acid, which is a chiral version of Vitamin-C in its purest form.
+Skincare and other products also need to be formulated with certain preservatives to prolong the life of the product and to inhibit bacterial growth.
+Lab-created products will also contain ingredients that are chirally correct.
+This means that they contain only the molecules with the ability to give the desired results (either the D or the L form), left or the right side of the molecule, such as L-ascorbic acid, which is a chiral version of Vitamin C in its purest form.

 The Risks of Over-Reliance on Natural Ingredients

+While natural ingredients have benefits, they can also pose risks.
+Some can trigger allergic reactions or irritate sensitive skin.
 Additionally, the effectiveness of these natural components may fluctuate based on extraction methods, concentration levels, and other active compounds present.
 Without precise scientific formulation, the advantages of these ingredients could remain unrealized, leading to inadequate or even harmful results.

-Finding the Right Balance
+Finding the Right Balance in Skincare

 Companies that integrate both natural and scientifically-supported ingredients usually provide effective solutions catering to a range of skin issues.
 This is why I carry Green Envee and Hale & Hush brands.
-Both are formulated with the highest quality ingredients with plant actives being the center.
+Both are formulated with the highest quality ingredients, with plant actives being the center.

 Final Thoughts